Skip to content

 What are The Parks Trust Doing?

 We pride ourselves on providing safe and natural environments for great crested newts and other wildlife across Milton Keynes.
-Not only do we protect most of our land from development, but we monitor and manage the land to ensure it is safe for humans and wildlife and mak important decisions to improve biodiversity where necessary.
+Not only do we protect most of our land from development, but we monitor and manage the land to ensure it is safe for humans and wildlife and make important decisions to improve biodiversity where necessary.

 Our biodiversity team are licensed to handle and monitor great crested newt populations, and often, we work in partnership with developers to relocate great crested newts on our land with suitable habitat.